Useful Tools and Supplies

 The dropbar type lever body often is used by the rider to support his/her weight.
 This effectively makes the lever similar to a "bar-end" extension.
 Secure these levers fully.
 The body should not move, even with the full weight of the user pushing downward.

-Shimano® aero-type levers body bolt is on the under rubber hood of the outside of each lever.
+Look for the mount bolt under rubber hood of the outside of each lever.

 The brake cable end attaches to the lever by fitting through a socket called the brake cable anchor pivot.
 Feed the cut end of the wire through the hole in the pivot and out the backside.
 If the handlebars are taped, it is necessary the housing end be aligned with the cable hole in the lever body.
 It is sometimes necessary to wiggle the end until you find the housing end.